emptymonkey/pretend/README.md

     empty@monkey:~$ sudo su foo
     Unknown id: foo

+Further, you can't use _su_ to change to a uid for which you only have the numeric value and not the human readable string. _pretend_ gives you this functionality.

 **But why would I ever need that?**

 There are many reasons why you may want to quickly switch to a non-valid user id: